stefanotravelli/seam-2.2/examples/jpa/readme.txt

   * See Weblogic reference guide chapter for full details.

 WebSphere 6.1:
   * Install and run WebSphere 6.1
+  * The "Default Applications" must be installed because this app will the Derby database that is installe with teh default application
   * Set a Websphere web container custom property "com.ibm.ws.webcontainer.invokefilterscompatibility" to true.
 See Seam reference guide chapter for details.
   * Set a Websphere web container custom property "prependSlashToResource" to true.
 See Seam reference guide chapter for details.
   * ant websphere61